-Shortly after arriving at Winterfell, King Robert Baratheon visits the crypt with Lord Eddard Stark to pay his respects.
+Shortly after arriving at Winterfell, King Robert I Baratheon visits the crypt with Lord Eddard Stark to pay his respects.
 Ned notices that the oldest longswords have rusted away to nothing.
-They visit the large tomb of Lord Rickard Stark and the tombs of Brandon and Lyanna Stark which flank Rickard's.
+They visit the large tomb of Ned's father, Lord Rickard Stark, and the flanking tombs of Ned's siblings, Brandon and Lyanna Stark.

 While in King's Landing, Ned dreams of the crypts beneath Winterfell, envisioning the Kings of Winter watching him with eyes of ice and the stone direwolves snarling at him.
 Lyanna's statue whispers to him, "Promise me, Ned."

-Bran Stark tells Maester Luwin he dreamt of visiting the crypts with the three-eyed crow and speaking with his father, Eddard, who is away in the capital.
-Hodor refuses to enter the crypts.
-To prove that Ned is not there, Maester Luwin brings Bran to the crypts.
-Bran identifies the statues of Kings Jon, Rickard, Theon, Brandon the Shipwright, Brandon the Burner, Rodrik, and Torrhen Stark, as well as Lords Cregan and Rickard and Rickard's children, Brandon and Lyanna.
+To prove that Ned is not there, Maester Luwin brings Bran to the crypts with the assistance of Osha instead of Hodor.
+Bran identifies the statues of Kings Jon, Rickard, Theon the Hungry Wolf, Brandon the Shipwright, Brandon the Burner, Rodrik, and Torrhen Stark, as well as Lords Cregan and Rickard and Rickard's children, Brandon and Lyanna.
 Rickon Stark, having hidden in Ned's empty tomb, claims he also had a vision of Ned the previous night.
 Later in Luwin's turret, they receive a raven informing them of Ned's death in King's Landing.

 A Clash of Kings

 A stonemason chisels the likeness of Eddard for his granite tomb in the crypt.
 Rickon shows the vaults to Big Walder and Little Walder Frey, which angers Bran.
 Jojen Reed tells Bran he had a green dream of Bran and Rickon in the crypts.